canonical/netbox/docs/plugins/development/models.md

 ## Choice Sets

 For model fields which support the selection of one or more values from a predefined list of choices, NetBox provides the `ChoiceSet` utility class.
 This can be used in place of a regular choices tuple to provide enhanced functionality, namely dynamic configuration and colorization.
+(See [Django's documentation](https://docs.djangoproject.com/en/stable/ref/models/fields/#choices) on the `choices` parameter for supported model fields.)

 To define choices for a model field, subclass `ChoiceSet` and define a tuple named `CHOICES`, of which each member is a two- or three-element tuple.
 These elements are: